 But there's another side to these newsworthy headlines.
 What happens to an individual's day-to-day existence as the pounds keep packing on?

 An overweight individual is not physically fit.
 He or she has trouble climbing the stairs.
-He or she can't go for a run around the neighbourhood.
+He or she can't go for a run around the neighborhood.

 He or she may not even feel energetic enough for sex.